-Next up, is the stereotype that men sweat or smell more than women… although this isn’t the case, there have been studies that suggest by shaving your underarms (where your main apocrine sweat glands are) you won’t sweat as much, in comparison to someone who has hairy underarms.
+There is the stereotype that men sweat or smell more than women… Although this isn’t the case, there have been studies that suggest that by shaving your underarms (where your main apocrine sweat glands are) you won’t sweat as much, in comparison to someone who has hairy underarms.
 Are there other and potentially better alternatives to controlling sweat?
 Yes.
 Should you be rushing to grab a razor and shave every inch of your body to control sweating?
 We wouldn’t suggest it.

-This step is 100% the hardest in our opinion, cutting down caffeine.
-It’s the fuel that keeps you going throughout the day, it’s your early morning wake up on the dreariest of days.
-However, that is exactly the problem, it not only wakes your body up, but your sweat glands too.
 Caffeine stimulates your central nervous system, increasing your heart rate and raising your blood pressure.
-All of this extra energy can lead to more sweating, so cut down on the coffee if your wanting to avoid excessive sweating… while you’re at it, cut down on the alcohol too!
+All of this extra energy can lead to more sweating, so cut down on the coffee if you’re wanting to avoid excessive sweating… while you’re at it, cut down on the alcohol too!

 A simple and easy trick is to just try and relax more, sure, it’s easier said than done but doing something that will calm your body and allow it to regulate your internal temperature more will only help the sweating process.
 It might be time to try meditation, yoga or even just relaxing with your favourite box set.